 A ‘unilateral NDA’ imposes a unilateral obligation of confidentiality on the party who receives information.
 No obligation is imposed on the party who provides information.

 In an employment relationship, the employer is the only one who shares confidential information.
 Seeing as the employer is the only party disclosing confidential information, employers generally request employees to sign unilateral NDAs.
 Only the employee, the party who receives information, must maintain confidentiality.

 At first sight, it seems that employees also share confidential information with their employers.
 They share addresses, bank details, phone numbers etc. Shouldn’t this be worthy of confidentiality as well?
 Shouldn’t this mean an employer and employee should sign a mutual NDA with both being bound to confidentiality?

 The simple answer is no. Typically, this information (the employee’s addresses, bank details, phone numbers etc) cannot be protected through an NDA with the employer.
 The disclosure, processing and general handling of these personal details are regulated by privacy regulations instead.
 These regulations differ based on jurisdiction but include the GDPR in the EU and the Privacy Ordinance in Hong Kong.

 Key terms in an employment non-disclosure agreement (NDA)

-Properly identifying the parties to the non-disclosure agreement and reflecting this in a term in the NDA is the first important step.
+Proper identification of the parties to the non-disclosure agreement and reflecting this in a term in the NDA is the first important step.